-Mr. Sonal Balasuriya -Director
+Mr. Sonal Balasuriya | Non-Executive / Independent Director

 Mr. Sonal Balasuriya has gained 3 years of work experience in both the United Kingdom and Sri Lanka before starting his own practice Sonal Balasuriya Architects in 2016.
 He is the principal architect at Sonal Balasuriya Architects and Design Studio.
 Mr. Sonal Balasuriya holds a First-Class B.Sc.
 (Hons) degree from the University of Westminster and a Distinction in MA.
 Architecture from the Bartlett School of Architecture, University College London.
 He is also a SLIA qualified Chartered Architect.

-Mr. Tilak Collure - Director
+Mr. Don Tilak Padmanabha Collure | Non-Executive / Independent Director

-Mr. Tilak Collure is a former Sri Lanka Administrative Service Special Grade officer who has held senior positions during 35 years in Government service mainly in the areas of trade, commerce, and logistics.
-Mr. Tilak Collure has served as the Secretary to the following Cabinet level Ministries: Ministry of Industry and Commerce, Ministry of Transport, Ministry of Shipping, Ports and Aviation.
+Mr. Tilak Collure is a former public officer from the Sri Lanka Administrative Service Special Grade who has held a number of senior positions during 35 years in Government service mainly in the areas of trade, commerce, and logistics.
+He has served as the Secretary to the following ministries: Ministry of Industry and Commerce, Ministry of Transport, Ministry of Shipping, Ports and Aviation.
 During his career, Mr. Collure has also headed several major public sector corporate institutions as their CEO/ Chairman.
-Mr. Tilak Collure served as a Member of the independent National Police Commission from 2015 to 2020.
-Mr. Tilak Collure has functioned as an Independent Non-Executive Director of Senkadagala Finance PLC, prior to the present appointment.
+He has served as an Independent Non-Executive Director at Senkadagala Finance PLC.

-Mr. Collure holds a BSc in Natural Sciences (University of Sri Lanka, Colombo) and a Master's in Public Administration (Postgraduate Institute of Management/University of Sri Jayewardenepura).
+Mr. Collure holds a BSc in Natural Sciences (Colombo) and a Master's in Public Administration with a Merit Award (PIM/University of Sri Jayewardenepura).